IamSoo/hackernew-scraper/README.md

 # Hackernews Scraper
-Alt-H1

 *This is a python app and is used as a web scraper for hackernews site.
 The app takes one input(+ive integer) no of posts as an argument.*
 *And shows the top no of posts.
 It also exposes one REST endpoint that can be used with <b>curl</b> command.*
-*It uses famous BeautifulSoup to parse the page information and then sub children are extracted.**
+*It uses famous BeautifulSoup to parse the page information and then sub children are extracted.*

 *The code is simple and easy to understand.
 The APP reads the site url from the config.yml file.*